tu2-atmanand/task-board-docs/docs/5_Features/9_Vault_Scanner.md

 But you can make use of this feature, if you have found some issue while extracting the tasks or few of your tasks has not been extracted properly.

-Please note  that, if your vault is very large in size and contains files with huge amount of data, then consider applying [Scan Filter](../Features/Filters_for_Scanning.md) to only scan specific files or restrict from scanning certain files, to save the scanning time and also to improve the performance.
+Please note  that, if your vault is very large in size and contains files with huge amount of data, then consider applying [Filters for scanning](../5_Features/10_Filters_for_Scanning.md) to only scan specific files or restrict this plugin from scanning certain files, to save the scanning time and also to improve the performance.